Let your friends know what kind of gifts to get to make you happy. Party in grand style, and track how the gifts grow

 Even in these countries, there are still those with courage who fight for human rights and basic human values.
 If they are imprisoned for this, we help them.

 In particular, we send the medical and hygienic supplies they would otherwise lack to those in prison.
 We provide legal aid and also support their families, who may face serious financial hardship if a family member is arrested - not just because of the loss of income, but often because other family members lose their jobs or are unable to find well-paying positions.
 On their release, we ensure that political prisoners receive high quality medical and psycho-social assistance, which as a general rule is what they most need.

 People in Need has been supporting political prisoners for almost 20 years.
 Most place great value in the moral significance of this, and the knowledge that the world beyond their bars has not forgotten them.

 “My father was the only member of the family earning.
-When he was arrested for his work defending human rights, it was hard for us to meet the family's expenses, not to mention his needs in jail.
+When he was arrested for defending human rights, it was hard for us to meet the family's expenses, not to mention his needs in jail.
 People in Need helped us not only financially, but morally.”

 20 year old Alex (name changed for safety reasons), whose father was sentenced to 7 years in jail for political reasons.